 Trolling or Spinning Rod

-There’s always the chance of hooking a monster while trolling in the open ocean, so you’ll want to be equipped with a short, strong trolling rod that can hold up against big game.
+There’s always the chance of hooking a monster while trolling in the open ocean, so you’ll want to have a short, strong trolling rod that can hold up against big game.
 If you find yourself hooked with a 250 lb yellowfin tuna on a spinning rod, you may as well kiss your setup goodbye.

 In open water, carbon and fiberglass rods are best.
-The low-weight and high-strength of these materials make them perfect for fighting the big fish, and you can find them made specifically for that purpose.
+The low weight and high strength of these materials make them perfect for fighting the big fish, and you can find them made specifically for that purpose.
 Grips and handles with a bent formation can give you more leverage while reeling in your catch, and they take away some of the pressure put on the rod holder.
-The main drawback of bent handles is their lack of efficiency while using them standing up.
-These handles are designed to be used while seated.
+Their main drawback is the lack of efficiency while using them standing up – the design works best when used in a seated position.

 Lastly, it’s a good idea to have “trolling rod guides” on your pole for the big game-fish.
 The guides reduce the friction put on the line and take away stress from the rod itself.

 While drifting or at anchor, spinning rods target smaller fish like snapper and mackerel.
 They are longer, thinner, and more flexible than trolling rods, used with lightweight lures on a thinner line.
 A spin-fishing setup is similar to a trolling setup, just scaled down in size, weight, and strength.

 Trolling or Spinning Reel

 Depending on how serious you are about nailing the big fish, there are a ton of options and features available with trolling reels.